-I'm Sam Rowley, a 22 year old Britain-based wildlife filmmaker, photographer and Bristol University biology graduate.
+I'm Sam Rowley, a Bristol-based wildlife filmmaker, photographer and Bristol University biology graduate.
 Thank you for visiting!

-Whilst I am never happier sitting, enjoying and absorbing the natural world in some far flung wilderness, I find it impossible to contain my compulsive urge to return to my friends and family to share my experiences.
-I’m sure that this is what drew me into the worlds of wildlife film and wildlife photography.
+Whilst I am never happier sitting, enjoying and absorbing the natural world in some far flung wilderness, I find it difficult to contain my compulsion to return to my friends and family to share my experiences.
+What better way to tell these stories than by using cameras, be they stills, film or 360?!
+This is what drew me into the worlds of wildlife film and wildlife photography.
 Picking up my first stills camera when I was only 10, I’ve since taught myself camerawork, sound and editing as tools to fully immerse my audience in my stories.
-Please see my film, Madagascar’s Last Paradise, which I shot, produced, presented and sound recorded myself: https://vimeo.com/160134587 .
-I’ve been lucky enough to win over 20 awards for my photography (including winning a category in the Veolia Wildlife Photographer of the Year) and am enjoying my current work as Director of Photography for Biome Productions.
+Along with standard film productions, I've been involved as Director of Photography and Producer in a variety of 360 films and have been fortunate enough to win over 20 awards for my photography (including winning a category in the Veolia Wildlife Photographer of the Year).

-My photographs are an odd mix dominated by wildlife from the UK, the Galapagos Islands, Madagascar, and India - I spent two summers working as a photographer and filmmaker for organisations in the incredible wild areas that are Galapagos and Madagascar.
+My photographs are an odd mix primarily dominated by wildlife from the UK, the Galapagos Islands and Madagascar - I spent two summers working as a photographer and filmmaker for organisations in the incredible wild areas that are Galapagos and Madagascar.
 Through these jobs for the Charles Darwin Foundation, Metropolitan Touring and Ecolodge Chez Arol, I was allowed to stay in these places for a huge period of time, granting me access to some sights that have barely been seen by the outside world (let alone photographed).